precisely/gene-panel-curation/genes/TRPM8.md

          # What does this mean?

-         Your TPRM8 has an unknown variant.
+         Your TPRM8 gene has an unknown variant.

          # What is the effect of this variant?